- Biblical queen: Queen of Sheba

-As a post script to the end of the Trojan war we have Dido, Queen of Carthage.
+As a postscript to the end of the Trojan War, we have Dido, Queen of Carthage.
 She is a little better served by art history.
 Dido was the widowed Queen of Carthage.
-Aeneas, son of a Trojan prince and the goddess Aphrodite, escapes the sacking of Troy and is on his way across the Mediterranean to form the city Rome at the Olympian God’s behest.
+Aeneas, son of a Trojan prince and the goddess Aphrodite, escapes the sacking of Troy and is on his way across the Mediterranean to form the city of Rome at the Olympian God’s behest.
 Aeneas sails into Carthage and Dido falls for him hook, line, and sinker.
 They have a torrid affair but when he leaves to follow his destiny she completely falls to pieces and makes a funeral pyre of his belongings and throws herself onto it.
 This story is marvelously portrayed in operas by Purcell and Berlioz, referenced in plays by Shakespeare, and even finds its way into modern gaming in Civilisation.
-The story of boy meets girl, boy has a mission he can’t deviate from, and girl dies heartbroken is clearly a winner.
+The story of a boy who meets a girl – a boy has a mission he can’t deviate from, and the girl dies heartbroken is clearly a winner.

 But the drama does not end there.
 Jocasta’s two sons fight and kill each other, Creon (Jocasta’s brother) takes the throne and decrees that one prince shall have proper funeral rites but the other shall remain unburied.
 Sacrilege in any religion, Jocasta’s daughter, Antigone, defies the king, and buries her brother, choosing divine law over civil law.
 Creon orders Antigone to be buried alive in a tomb.
 He then has a change of heart (so unlike a politician) and tries to release her but finds that, like her mother, she has hanged herself.
 Creon’s son Haemon, who was in love with Antigone, commits suicide by knife.
 Then, his mother Queen Euridyce also kills herself in despair over her son’s death.
 This was a family I feel was badly in need of some relationship therapy.
 But, this incredible tale is not represented by the old masters!

-Tomyris was queen of a Persian tribe, the Massagetae, and, like any good queen, was not scared of going to war.
+Tomyris was the Queen of a Persian tribe, the Massagetae, and, like any good queen, was not scared of going to war.
 According to the writer Herodotus, Tomyris twice lead her people into battle against Cyrus, King of the new Persian Empire.
 Only after killing Tomyris’s beloved son was Tomyris slain.
 Out of revenge, Tomyris had Cyrus’s corpse beheaded and crucified, she then had his head shoved into a wineskin filled with human blood.
 The legend continues that Tomyris kept Cyrus’s head and used it as a drinking vessel.
-Now, this blood curdling Queen did attract the attention of a couple of big names: Rubens and Matttia Preti.
+Now, this blood-curdling Queen did attract the attention of a couple of big names: Rubens and Mattia Preti.

-And finally we have Queen Lamia.
+And finally, we have Queen Lamia.
 Very beautiful, desired, and seduced by Zeus.
 But Hera (aka Mrs. Zeus) is furious and forces Lamia to eat the children she had mothered with Zeus.
-From then on she becomes a phantom and a daemon, seduces handsome young men and then devours their flesh.
-In a narrative poem by Keats, she is half-serpent.
+From then on she becomes a phantom and a demon, seduces handsome young men and then devours their flesh.
+In a narrative poem by Keats, she is a half-serpent.